Architectural drawing: Types

-Architectural drawings are produced for a specific purpose, and can be classified accordingly.
+Architectural drawings are produced for specific purposes and can be classified accordingly.
 Several elements are often included on the same sheet, for example a sheet showing a plan together with the principal façade.

 Presentation drawings

-Drawings intended to explain a scheme and to promote its merits.
-Working drawings may include tones or hatches to emphasize different materials, but they are diagrams, not intended to appear realistic.
-Basic presentation drawings typically include people, vehicles and trees, taken from a library of such images, and are otherwise very similar in style to working drawings.
+Presentation drawings are intended to explain a scheme and show its merits.
+They may include tones or hatching to emphasize different materials, but they are diagrams rather than realistic images.
+Basic presentation drawings typically include people, vehicles and trees, often taken from a library of such images, and are otherwise similar in style to working drawings.
 Rendering is the art of adding surface textures and shadows to show the visual qualities of a building more realistically.
-An architectural illustrator or graphic designer may be employed to prepare specialist presentation images, usually perspectives or highly finished site plans, floor plans and elevations etc.
+An architectural illustrator or graphic designer may be employed to prepare specialist presentation images, usually perspectives or highly finished site plans, floor plans and elevations.

 Survey drawings

-Measured drawings of existing land, structures and buildings.
-Architects need an accurate set of survey drawings as a basis for their working drawings, to establish exact dimensions for the construction work.
+Survey drawings are measured drawings of existing land, structures and buildings.
+Architects need an accurate set of survey drawings as a basis for their working drawings, to establish exact dimensions for construction work.
 Surveys are usually measured and drawn up by specialist land surveyors.

 Record drawings

-Historically, architects have made record drawings in order to understand and emulate the great architecture known to them.
-In the Renaissance, architects from all over Europe studied and recorded the remains of the Roman and Greek civilizations, and used these influences to develop the architecture of the period.
+Historically, architects have made record drawings in order to understand and emulate architecture known to them.
+In the Renaissance, architects from across Europe studied and recorded the remains of Roman and Greek civilizations, and used these influences to develop the architecture of the period.
 Records are made both individually, for local purposes, and on a large scale for publication.
 Historic surveys worth referring to include: